Wasder (WAS) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wasder Historical Price

-According to the latest data gathered on Wasder live price page, the current price of Wasder is 0USD.
+According to the latest data gathered on Wasder live price page, the current price of Wasder is 0.000041USD.
 The circulating supply of Wasder(WAS) is

 In the past 24 hours, Wasder has shown a price movement of